What is scleroderma?

 With localized scleroderma, some symptoms may get better over time.
-However, damage
+But damage to

-to skin and other organs may be permanent.
-With systemic sclerosis, symptoms can over
+skin and other organs may be lifelong (permanent).
+With systemic sclerosis, symptoms

-time lead to damage to the skin and cause thickened, tight skin.
-This can change your
+can over time lead to damage to the skin and cause thickened, tight skin.
+This may

 kidney, lung, digestive, or heart problems.
-In some cases, these organ problems can
+In severe cases, these organ problems

 Living with scleroderma

-Systemic scleroderma is a long-term condition.
-It is important that you learn ways
+Systemic scleroderma is a long-term (chronic) condition.
+It is important that you

-to best manage your symptoms.
-Learn about the disease and work with healthcare providers
+learn ways to best manage your symptoms.
+Learn about the disease and work with healthcare

-who have experience with scleroderma.
-Because scleroderma can affect so many systems
+providers who have experience with scleroderma.
+Scleroderma can affect many systems

-of the body, you may need to have many specialists on your health team.
-Physical and
+of the body.
+So you may need to have many specialists on your healthcare team.
+Physical

 Make sure that you and other team members are in regular touch with each other.
 If

-you are not able to manage your care, pick a trusted person to oversee your care.
+you can't manage your care, pick a trusted person to oversee your care.
+Make sure

-Make sure to address your emotional well-being, too.
-Do not hesitate to ask for help
+to address your emotional well-being, too.
+Don't hesitate to ask for help when you

 If your symptoms get worse or you have new symptoms, let your healthcare provider